Asabeneh/30-Days-Of-React/readMe.md

 Before you dive into this course, you may check the [review](https://t.me/thirtydaysofreact) of 30 Days Of React.

 This challenge is easy to read, written in conversational English, engaging, motivating and at the same time, it is very demanding.
 You need to allocate much time to finish this challenge.
 If you are a visual learner, you may get the video lesson on <a href="https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw"> Washera</a> YouTube channel.
-Subscribe the channel, comment and ask questions on YouTube vides and be proactive, the author will eventually notice you.
+Subscribe the channel, comment and ask questions on YouTube videos and be proactive, the author will eventually notice you.

 The author likes to hear your opinion about the challenge, share your thoughts about the 30DaysOfJavaScript challenge.
 You can leave your testimonial on this [link](https://testimonial-vdzd.onrender.com/)